§-Quick questions

 15short Q&A pairs drawn directly from our worked dot-point answer.
 For full context and worked exam questions, read the parent dot-point page.

-What is expert bodies?Show answer
+What are expert bodies?Show answer

 Australia has multiple bodies that synthesise and communicate scientific knowledge: